ErlingSigurdson/Drv7SegQ595/README.md

 ON and OFF to form a recognizable symbol.
 Finding the proper correspondence between the bit states and the segment pattern is called **mapping**.

-**Mapped bytes** (sometimes called **bit masks**) can be precomputed and hard-coded into a program run by a microcontroller unit (MCU) or a similar device that drives a display.
+**Mapped bytes** (sometimes called **bit masks**) can be precomputed and hard-coded into a program run by an MC or a similar device that drives a display.
 Although it may be perfectly acceptable, it may become troublesome if the program needs to be adapted to a circuit with a different wiring order between the device's outputs and the display's control pins.
 To simplify and automate the task, you may want to try [SegMap595](https://github.com/ErlingSigurdson/SegMap595) library that provides a simple API for byte mapping and retrieving the necessary bytes.

 ## Dependencies